ChirikjianLab/hrm/README.md

 "Chirikjian, G.S. and Yan, Y., 2014.
 The Kinematics of Containment.
 In Advances in Robot Kinematics (pp. 355-364).
 Springer International Publishing."

 "Ma, Q. and Chirikjian, G.S., 2015, August.
 A Closed-Form Lower Bound on the Allowable Motion for an Ellipsoidal Body and Environment.
-In ASME 2015 International Design Engineering Technical Conferences and Computers and Information in Engineering Conference (pp. V05CT08A055-V05CT08A055).
-American Society of Mechanical Engineers."
+ASME IDETC 2015."

+"Ruan, S., Ding, J. and Chirikjian, G.S., 2018.
+Lower Bounds of the Allowable Motions of One N-Dimensional Ellipsoid Contained in Another.
+ASME IDETC 2018."